MartinBradbury/trihub/README.md

 ### Community Page

-This section is avalable when the user has created an account and logged in.
+This section is available when the user has created an account and logged in.
 The Community page shows the user posts from all users registered on the site.
-The user is able to see and interact with the like button for each post, and click on the the comment icon to view and leave comments.
+The user is able to see and interact with the like button for each post, and click on the comment icon to view and leave comments.
 The user can see the avatar photo of the user who created the post, their name, the date in which the post was created and the title and description of the photo.
-If a logged in user ties to like their own post, they will get a message informing them that they are unable to do thi.
+If a logged in user ties to like their own post, they will get a message informing them that they are unable to do this.

 #### Post page and Buttons
 ![Likes Button and comment button](/src/assets/readme/likecombtns.png)